mrminh231189/ai-plant/README.md

 **Poe.com**
 - Support only Vietnamese: https://poe.com/Plant-VI

+## Social
+Let's share it with everyone to collectively build a community.
+We are grateful for your participation and support.
+Thank you!

 ## Feedback
 Please post any feedback, suggestions, or edits in the Issues section or reach out to us via Telegram or Email.
 We will work together with everyone to respond as quickly as possible.